Aug 11 2020

 Filene’s Center of Excellence for Diversity, Equity, and Inclusion (DEI) is a five-year research project to explore the changing demographic landscape of the cooperative finance industry and provide evidence-based solutions for tapping into the power of diversity, equity, and inclusion to enhance member financial well-being and credit union success.

 There is no one-size-fits-all solution.
-Use this Road Map to take stock of your current organizational status, culture, and membership, assess your leadership team’s capacity for change, and consider the available pathways.
+Filene has created a Road Map to take stock of your current organizational status, culture, and membership, assess your leadership team’s capacity for change, and consider the available pathways.
+Take our survey to access the Road Map.

 What is the research about?